SamHjelmfelt/Ember/README.md

 * blueprintName (required to use blueprint script)
 * blueprintFile (required to use blueprint script)
 * blueprintHostMappingFile (required to use blueprint script)
-* mPacks (Optional, comma separated list of mPacks to include in the docker images)
+* mPacks (Optional, comma separated list of mPack URLs)
 * buildRepo=true (Optional, creates a container with a local yum repo for HDP)

 Note: The HDP build number must be specified.
 It can be found in the HDP repo path (e.g. https://docs.hortonworks.com/HDPDocuments/Ambari-2.7.1.0/bk_ambari-installation-ppc/content/hdp_30_repositories.html).